 Once you’ve decided on where you have the best chance to grow, plan to do just that.
 Track your daypart sales before and during your plan so you know if your local marketing strategy is working and so you can staff accordingly.

-In our next blog, we’ll explore local media, how and when to use it to reach the new customers you need and how to develop more frequent visits from existing customers.
+In my next blog, we’ll explore local media, how and when to use it to reach the new customers you need and how to develop more frequent visits from existing customers.